dadoonet/fscrawler/docs/source/dev/build.rst

 Changing the REST port
 """"""""""""""""""""""

-By default, FS crawler will run the integration tests using port ``8080`` for the REST service.
+By default, FS crawler will run the integration tests using a randomly chosen port for the REST service.
 You can change this by using ``tests.rest.port`` option::

     mvn verify -Dtests.rest.port=8280

+When set to ``0`` (default value), the port is assigned randomly.

 Randomized testing
 """"""""""""""""""